Return to School - Your Questions Answered

 - Schools have the option to provide curbside checkout to students not attending school in person.

-- Books that are returned to the library will have a 7-day isolation period before they are available again to students.
+- Books that are returned to the library will have a 24-hour isolation period before they are available again to students.

 - School staff will communicate how virtual students can check out books.